The RtoSQLServer package relies on DBI and odbc packages for

 Checking of table, column names and datatypes from R to SQL Server

-packages are designed to
+The DBI and odbc packages are designed to

 work with many different database engines.
 The RtoSQLServer